 ¿Puede una máquina de reciclaje de PET producir rPET de grado alimenticio?

 A PET recycling machine can produce food-grade rPET when configured with hot wash, pelletizing, melt filtration, and solid-state polycondensation (SSP).
 The output also requires regulatory approval — an FDA letter of no objection in the United States, an EFSA positive opinion in the European Union, or equivalent local-market approval.
-Food-grade rPET pellet sells at USD 1,300–1,800/t in 2026, roughly 80–110 % above hot-wash flake.
+Food-grade rPET pellet commands a significant price premium over hot-wash flake, which is what justifies the extra processing.
 Bottle-to-bottle converters require a written feedstock and process specification, plus periodic third-party audits.
-Capital cost for the SSP and IV-control sections adds USD 250,000–650,000 to a hot-wash line CapEx.
+The SSP and IV-control sections add meaningfully to CapEx, so they are specified only when the food-grade market is the target.

 ¿Cuál es el período de amortización de una máquina de reciclaje de PET?